 Tech Brief: Enhancing Azure Virtual Desktop

-Windows Virtual Desktop (WVD) is a platform in Microsoft Azure to host and manage virtual machines.
+Azure Virtual Desktop (AVD) is a platform in Microsoft Azure to host and manage virtual machines.
 It is not just a set of operating systems that can be run in Azure but a set of services that can be used to deliver the virtual desktops to users.
 Staying true to Citrix’s track record, our solutions add unique value to this platform.
-The Citrix Virtual Apps and Desktops service allows our customers to deploy hybrid-cloud environments, making the most of their on-premises investments while embracing new cloud technologies like Windows Virtual Desktop in Azure
+The Citrix Virtual Apps and Desktops service allows our customers to deploy hybrid-cloud environments, making the most of their on-premises investments while embracing new cloud technologies like Azure Virtual Desktop in Azure

 Let us first look at the AVD architecture:

 It consists of the core level compute, networking, and storage that makes up the physical infrastructure that the Azure cloud runs on (managed by Microsoft).
 Then there are the virtual machines that run on the cloud hardware – Windows single session and multi-session desktops / server OS machines and remote apps.
 And the shared storage exposed to the machines like Azure Files and Azure AD and related services.
 The customer manages their Azure subscription.
 And finally, the services that run to manage and provide access to the desktops and applications.

 For organizations to utilize the value add that Citrix provides, the bottom two layers of the AVD platform are retained.
 Citrix virtualization cloud services including Citrix Virtual Apps and Desktops (CVAD) service or Citrix Virtual Apps and Desktops Standard for Azure (CVAD Standard) service replace the top layer.

 The on-premises data center resources are now included in the deployment and Remote PC Access enables connectivity to physical machines from the same environment / leveraging existing security.
 CVAD service unifies external access and identity management.

 The Citrix value add is tabulated in the following table: